What to See in Rome in 3 Days

 Once in Piazza di Spagna, take the Via dei Condotti, one of the city’s most important high streets, until you get to the Via del Corso.
 Here, turn left.
 Walk down the street and cross the Piazza Colonna (where the Column of Marcus Aurelius is located).
 Two streets further down, turn to the left and take the Via delle Muratte.

 Walk a few meters until you are hit by a breath-taking sight: the Trevi Fountain.
 This is a great place to stop and enjoy the beauty of such a monument.
 If you are superstitious, you might want to throw a coin into the fountain.
-The legend has evolved and now ensures a return to Rome.
-Stand with your back to the fountain and throw the coin over your left shoulder to make sure it comes true.

 Walking back down Via delle Muratte, cross Via del Corso and continue along Via di Pietra.
-Five minutes later, you’ll arrive at the Pantheon, the best preserved monument from the Roman Empire.
+Five minutes later, you’ll arrive at the Pantheon, the best-preserved monument from the Roman Empire.
 If you’d like to enjoy the views, you can order a cappuccino in one of the many terraces of the piazza.

 Leave the Pantheon via Salita de Crescenzi street and follow the signs until you get to Piazza Navona.
 This impressive square houses the Fontana dei Quattro Fiumi, the Fontana del Moro and the Fountain of Neptune, as well as the Obelisk of Domitian.